-The Allen Consulting Group correctly identified that the pre-tax approach has an advantage of computation simplicity, but involves making simplistic assumptions about the cost of tax and tends to overstate the cost of taxation, and hence provide over-compensation for the cost of taxation.
-For this reason, a post-tax form of WACC is preferred by most economic regulators in Australia, including the Australian Competition and Consumer Commission and the Australian Energy Regulator.
-However, the Economic Regulation Authority in Western Australia maintains a convention of using a pre-tax WACC in its functions of access and price regulation of other infrastructure services in Western Australia.
+In the 2007 Review, the Allen Consulting Group correctly identified that the pretax approach has an advantage of computation simplicity, but involves making simplistic assumptions about the cost of tax and tends to overstate the cost of taxation, and hence provide over-compensation for the cost of taxation.
+For the latter reason, a post-tax form of WACC is preferred by most economic regulators in Australia, including the Australian Competition and Consumer Commission and the Australian Energy Regulator.
+However, the Economic Regulation Authority in Western Australia maintains a convention of using a pretax WACC in its functions of access and price regulation of other infrastructure services in Western Australia.